reflector-network/reflector-contract/README.md

 reported quotes are not stale.

 Other contracts interact with oracle contracts, retrieving data stored earlier by Reflector consensus.
-Consumers can fetch historical ranges, use cross-price calculation, utilize TWAP averaging, or simply pull the most recent token price depending on the use-case.
+Consumers can fetch historical ranges, or simply pull the most recent token price depending on the use-case.

 The following diagram outlines a general oracle data flow: